Skip to main content

 Opinions expressed are not the opinions of NHI or OA as a whole.
 Comments about site content, or suggestions, should be sent to the NHI Webmaster.

-Permission to use the Overeaters Anonymous logo was granted by the World Service Office of Overeaters Anonymous on March 30, 2016.
+Permission to use the Overeaters Anonymous logo was renewed by the World Service Office of Overeaters Anonymous on July 30, 2024.